Navisworks | Get Prices & Buy Navisworks 2023 | Autodesk

 Create 4D simulations with the TimeLiner tool (video: 21 sec.)

-Measure lines, areas and counts from 2D sheets or 3D models, create synchronised project views from Revit and AutoCAD files and export take-off data to Excel for analysis.
+Measure lines, areas, and counts from 2D sheets or 3D models, create synchronized project views from Revit and AutoCAD files, and export takeoff data to Excel for analysis.

 Perform preconstruction analysis (video: 39 sec.)